llsohrabll/Range_IP_Scan/README.md

    python3 scanner.py

 4. Enter a valid CIDR range when prompted, for example:
+   '''bash
    Enter CIDR range (e.g., 192.168.1.0/24): 192.168.1.0/24

-5. The script will scan the network and display results in the terminal while saving them to "output.txt".
+6. The script will scan the network and display results in the terminal while saving them to "output.txt".

 Output Example:
 ---------------